glav/CognitiveServicesFluentApi/Wiki/ComputerVision.md

 Assert.NotEmpty(result.ImageAnalysis.AnalysisResults[1].ResponseData.faces);
 ```

-The Recognize text API is currently in preview at the time of this writing and provides recognition of handwritten or printed text.
-Thus API requires that a job
+The Read image API provides recognition of handwritten or printed text.
+This API requires that a job
 be submitted, and then queried to see when it has completed.
 To submit a job for processing, use the following:

 ```c#